Post job

 A section chief's job varies with the type of organization.
 In most cases, a section chief is the head of a given section in an organization that is tasked with performing certain duties.
 A section chief is the head of a unit and provides leadership, motivation, and management of a section of employees.
 Their duties and responsibilities include reviewing and overseeing budgets, expenditure, and section activities.

-In this section, we compare the average craftsman annual salary with that of a luthier.
-Typically, luthiers earn a $10,542 lower salary than craftsmen earn annually.
+If we compare the average craftsman annual salary with that of a luthier, we find that luthiers typically earn a $10,542 lower salary than craftsmen make annually.

-As far as similarities go, this is where it ends because a craftsman responsibility requires skills such as "safety procedures," "ladders," "on-the-job training," and "hand tools."
+While similarities exist, there are also some differences between craftsmen and luthier.
+For instance, craftsman responsibilities require skills such as "safety procedures," "ladders," "on-the-job training," and "hand tools."
 Whereas a luthier is skilled in "customer service," "cnc operation," "art design," and "cnc machines."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Luthiers tend to reach similar levels of education than craftsmen.
 In fact, luthiers are 2.8% more likely to graduate with a Master's Degree and 0.1% less likely to have a Doctoral Degree.